discord-csharp/Contacts/README.md

 - Unflipping tables

 ## Installation
- - First, run the bot to create skeleton config files for your bot.
+ - Navigate to Contacts/ContactsBot/Configs/ directory
- - Second, modify two configuration files in two seperate directories under ContactsBot/Config/ (PostgreSQLConfiguration and BotConfiguration) and provide necessary informations and configuration.
+ - Modify two configuration files in each directory under ContactsBot/Config/ (PostgreSQLConfiguration and BotConfiguration) and provide necessary informations and configuration.

- - Third, run PostgreSQL Administration Software like PGAdmin 4 and run PostgreSQLCreationScript.psql on your designated database.
-(Make sure your PostgreSQLConfiguration file is configured toward designated database.)
- - Finally, now run your bot!
+ Note: default.json is for release build and dev.json is for debug build.
+(Visual Studios Solution file is configured to debug build with DEV define flag.)

+ Note: Add your bot token to "Token" line in default.json under BotConfiguration directory, for more information how, read below.

+ Note: For Logging Guild ID and LoggingChannelID, go to DiscordApp website and navigate to the logging channel you have control over and you will notice 2 sets of numbers in the URL that are seperated by a forward slash seperator "/".
+First number is the Guild ID and the Second number is the channel ID. https://discordapp.com/channels/**##################/##################**

+ - Once configured both PostgreSQLConfiguration and BotConfiguration, open the solution in Visual Studios 2017 RC
+ - Open Package Manager Console under View/Other Windows/Package Manager Console and execute "Update-Database Initial" to add default schema and tables to configured PostgreSQL database.
+ - Now run your bot and see if it works.
+If not, please add issue.

 ## Contributing